What is Art Deco style?

 Horizontal and vertical lines

-Art Deco architecture often includes windows and doorways inset into buildings in rows or columns, drawing the eye vertically or horizontally.
+Art Deco architecture often includes inset windows and doorways in rows or columns, drawing the eye vertically or horizontally.
 Similarly, the style plays with depth perception through lines and forced perspective.
 The importance of a window or door is heightened through the increased focus.
-These same lines can be found in many other Art Deco designs, including furniture, sculpture and other artwork with straight painted, embroidered or carved details.
+These lines are found in many Art Deco designs, including furniture, sculpture and artwork.
+Straight lines may be painted, embroidered or carved in details.

 Geometric shapes

-You’ll find various triangles, chevrons, zigzags and other elementary geometric shapes incorporated in dramatic facades of buildings and lavish interior designs of this style.
+Various triangles, chevrons, zigzags and other elementary geometric shapes are incorporated in dramatic facades of buildings and lavish interior designs.
 Imagine funky triangular tabletops or cabinets with lacquered chevron patterns embellishing the doors or inlaid surfaces of the sides and shelves.
 A signature of this style is the juxtaposition of sharp angular shapes within the same design element or stark transitions from one section to the next.
 It’s present in everything from Art Deco wallpaper to picture frames.

 Elaborate details